mysmarthub/linuxautofix/README.md

 > if the file is not found or another error occurs,
 > the default settings file will be used(if you have one),
 > this file must be located in the same folder as the program being run.
+>
+> Build your own commands for different Linux systems,
+> to automate command execution,
+> or to auto-configure different systems after installation.
+> Keep commands for different systems in the same file,
+> add, modify, and delete commands as needed.

 ---

 Help: